Kamikadze377/HarmonyAnalyser/README.md

 ### Requirements

-Before running the program, install the **Bravura** music font located in
+Before running the program, install the **Bravura** music font located in:
 `HarmonyAnalyser/fonts/Bravura`.

 The font follows the **SMuFL (Standard Music Font Layout)** specification and is required for correct rendering of musical notation symbols.

 ### Sample files

-Example MusicXML files for analysis can be found in
+Example MusicXML files for analysis can be found in:
 `HarmonyAnalyser/samples`.